-- b.
-The opportunity to resit a test for the sole purpose of achieving a better grade, i.e. after already having obtained all credits for the cluster, is only open in the academic year in which the student has obtained all credits for the cluster; - c.
-In the skills cluster, students may only resit tests if they fail to meet the minimum requirement of an average of 6.0 for the cluster following the application of the compensation scheme (see Appendix III).
-If a student fails to meet the minimum requirement for the cluster, the student may resit a maximum of two tests per academic year, regardless of the result on the first test opportunity of the resit.
-If a student resits a test, the higher grade will apply; - d.
-Test and practical resits will be held in the summer after regular classes have ended.
+- e.
+In principle, test resits will be held during the academic year, after a block has ended; - f.
+The opportunity to resit a test for the sole purpose of achieving a better grade, i.e. after already having obtained the credits for the course, is only open in the academic year in which the student has obtained the credits for the course concerned. - 2.
+For the Psychology and Pedagogical Sciences programmes, the following resit opportunities apply in Bachelor-2: - a. in the knowledge cluster, students may resit tests to achieve better grades, with a maximum of two resits for the cluster per academic year.
+If a student resits a test, the higher grade will apply; - b. the opportunity to resit a test for the sole purpose of achieving a better grade, i.e. after already having obtained all credits for the cluster, is only open in the academic year in which the student has obtained all credits for the cluster; - c. in the skills cluster, students may only resit tests if they fail to meet the minimum requirement of an average of 6.0iii for the cluster following the application of the compensation scheme as described in Appendix III.
+In that case the student may resit a maximum of two tests per academic year, regardless of the result on the first test opportunity of the resit.
+If a student resits a test, the higher grade will apply; - d. test and practical resits will be held in the summer after regular classes have ended.

-- 1. For the Public Administration, Sociology and Management of International Social Challenges programmes, the following resit opportunities apply in Bachelor-3: - a.
-In Bachelor-3, students may resit any examination component once.
-If a student resits a test, the higher grade will apply; - b.
-If the resit relates to an assignment or practical, the student will be granted a minimum of 21 and a maximum of 31 working days to submit the new (version of the) assignment or practical, counting from the moment the student receives the resit assignment; - c.
-In principle, test resits will be held after regular classes have ended. - 2.
-For the Psychology and Pedagogical Sciences programmes, the following resit opportunities apply in Bachelor-3: - a.
-In Bachelor-3, students may resit any examination component once, if that component is concluded with a grade lower than 5.5.
-If a student resits a test, the higher grade will apply; - b.
-If a grade for a course test is 5.5 or higher, the student may nevertheless submit a substantiated request to the Examination Board to be allowed to take a resit.
+1. For the Sociology, Public Administration, and Management of International Social Challenges programmes, the following resit opportunities apply in Bachelor-3:

+- a. in Bachelor-3, students may resit any examination component once.
+If a student resits a test, the higher grade will apply; - b. if the resit relates to an assignment or practical, the student will be granted a minimum of 21 and a maximum of 31 working days to submit the resit assignment, counting from the moment the student receives the resit assignment; - c. in principle, test resits will be held during the academic year, after the block has - 2.
+For the Psychology and Pedagogical Sciences programmes, the following resit opportunities apply in Bachelor-3: - a. in Bachelor-3, students may resit any examination component once, if that component is concluded with a grade lower than 5.5.
+If a student resits a test, the higher grade will apply; - b. if a grade for a course test is 5.5 or higher, the student may nevertheless submit a substantiated request to the Examination Board to be allowed to take a resit.
 The granting of such a request is on the condition that the request is submitted well in advance of the scheduled resit, and is based on a grade for a course test that varies strongly from the course test average for the student in question owing to circumstances.
-Such a request may only be submitted once per academic year.
-The procedure including deadlines is further described in the Rules and Guidelines of the Examination Board; - c.
-If the resit relates to an assignment or practical, the student will be granted a minimum of 21 and a maximum of 31 working days to submit the new (version of the) assignment or practical, counting from the moment the student receives the resit assignment; - d.
-In principle, test resits will be held after regular classes have ended.
+Such a request may only be submitted once per academic year;